 We have established a COVID-19 task force to monitor the rapidly evolving situation and recommend risk mitigation actions as deemed necessary.
 To date, we have experienced minimal disruption to our supply chain or distribution network, including the supply of our ingredients, and packaging or other sourced materials, though it is possible that more significant disruptions could occur if the COVID-19 pandemic continues to impact markets around the world.
 We are also working closely with all of our contract manufacturers, distributors and other external business partners.
 As a food producer, we are an essential service and our production and distribution facilities continue to operate.
 To protect our employees and ensure continuity of operations, we have implemented additional safety and sanitation measures in all of our facilities.
-We are monitoring our employees' health and providing additional resources and protocols to enable effective social distancing and adherence to our stringent internal food safety additional safety and sanitation protocols, many non-production and warehouse team members, including sales, marketing and corporate employees, are adhering to social distancing guidelines by working from home and reducing person-to-person contact while supporting our ability to bring products to consumers.
+We are monitoring our employees' health and providing additional resources and protocols to enable effective social distancing and adherence to our stringent internal food safety guidelines, industry best practices and evolving CDC and other governmental guidelines.
+Although our corporate headquarters and other offices have remained open with additional safety and sanitation protocols, many non-production and warehouse team members, including sales, marketing and corporate employees, are adhering to social distancing guidelines by working from home and reducing person-to-person contact while supporting our ability to bring products to consumers.